 The process for recounting ballots is prescribed in sections 69 to 79 of the Election Act.
-In order for there to be a recount of the ballots cast by electors, an application has to be made to a Judge of the Ontario Court of Justice.
+For there to be a recount of the ballots cast by electors, an application must be made to a judge of the Ontario Court of Justice.

-Within four days (Sunday being excluded) of a Returning Officer's close of the Official Tabulation and declaration of a winning candidate, an application for a recount:
+Within four days (Sunday being excluded) of a Returning Officer's close of the official tabulation and declaration of a winning candidate, an application for a recount:

-- A. Must be made by the Returning Officer for an electoral district if the difference between the number of votes cast for the candidate with the largest number of votes and the candidate with the next largest number is less than 25. - B. May be made by a candidate or elector in an electoral district if he or she believes that: - a. a Deputy Returning Officer has improperly counted any ballot or improperly rejected any ballot or made an incorrect statement of the number of ballots cast for any candidate; or, - b. the Returning Officer has improperly tabulated the votes.
+- A. Must be made by the Returning Officer for an electoral district if the difference between the number of votes cast for the candidate with the largest number of votes and the candidate with the next largest number is less than 25. - B. May be made by a candidate or elector in an electoral district if he or she believes that: - a deputy returning officer has improperly counted any ballot or improperly rejected any ballot or made an incorrect statement of the number of ballots cast for any candidate; or, - b. the returning officer has improperly tabulated the votes.

-If the Judge denies the application for a recount, the applicant, the Chief Electoral Officer, the Returning Officer and Election Clerk, and each candidate in the electoral district are notified.
+If the judge denies the application for a recount, the applicant, the Chief Electoral Officer, the Returning Officer and Election Clerk, and each candidate in the electoral district are notified.

-If the Judge grants the application for a recount:
+If the judge grants the application for a recount:

-- 1. the applicant, the Chief Electoral Officer, the Returning Officer and Election Clerk, and each candidate in the electoral district are notified; and, - 2. the recount must be held within 10 days of the Judge's hearing of the application.
+- 1. the applicant, the Chief Electoral Officer, the Returning Officer and Election Clerk, and each candidate in the electoral district are notified; and, - 2. the recount must be held within 10 days of the judge's hearing of the application.

-The Judge supervises the recount and appoints the time and place where it is held.
-The Returning Officer and the Election Clerk must be present and each candidate is entitled to be present and to be represented by counsel (and have as many scrutineers as allowed by the Judge).
-No one else is permitted to be present without permission of the Judge.
+The judge supervises the recount and appoints the time and place where it is held.
+The Returning Officer and the Election Clerk must be present, and each candidate is entitled to be present and to be represented by counsel (and have as many scrutineers as allowed by the judge).
+No one else is permitted to be present without permission of the judge.